 Look at what's currently ranking in the top 10 for your target keyword.
 What headings do they use?
 What questions do they answer?
 What content types appear (guides, comparison tables, FAQs)?
 Then identify what's missing.
 The gap is your opportunity to create something more useful.

-Even teams that use content briefs often make mistakes that undermine the quality of the resulting pages.
+Even teams that use SEO content briefs often make mistakes that undermine the quality of the resulting pages.
 Watch out for these patterns:

 Stuffing a brief with keyword targets is tempting, but if the keywords don't reflect products you actually sell or categories that make sense for your catalog, the resulting content will feel forced.
 Every keyword in the brief should map to products on the page.

 A category page for "best espresso machines under $500" is serving a different buyer than a page for "espresso machines."
 The first shopper is closer to purchase and needs comparison content.
 The second may still be exploring.
-Your brief should specify where the shopper is in their journey and how the content should match.
+Your SEO brief for writers should specify where the shopper is in their journey and how the content should match.

-If you already have a page targeting a similar keyword, a new page could cannibalize its rankings.
+If you already have a page targeting a similar content keyword, a new page could cannibalize its rankings.
 Before creating a brief, audit your existing pages to ensure the new content fills a genuine gap rather than competing with yourself.

 Page URL: https://example.com/category/womens-running-shoes/